kiwitcms/Kiwi/docs/source/guide/testrun.rst

 A Test Run's status can be changed from **Running** to **Finished** even if all Test Cases have not been completed.

-If the check box **Set Status Automatically** is selected in the test run, when all the test cases in the run have a passed, failed or blocked result the test run's status will be changed to **Finished**.

 To change the status of a Test Run: